lyz-code/blue-book/docs/sleep.md

 ## Am I getting enough sleep?

+When you don't sleep enough, one consequence among many is that adenosine concentrations remain too high, so the next morning you continue to accumulate sleep debt

 If after waking up in the morning you could fall asleep at ten or eleven a.m, it means that you're likely not getting enough sleep quantity or quality.
 The same can be said if you can't function optimally without caffeine before noon, you'll